slashpotato/dotfiles/README.md

 `~/Pictures/wallpaper.png` is your wallpaper file

-`fastfetch fzf zoxide lsd thefuck xcp python3 playerctl dbus-python` as dependencies
+`oh-my-posh fastfetch fzf zoxide lsd thefuck xcp python3 playerctl dbus-python` as dependencies
 ## Installation
 Copy ALL files from `files` directory in this repo to your home directory (`cp -r files/.* ~`)